 Photography and filming in the museum's permanent collection is strictly for private use only.
 Prior permission in writing from the museum’s director must be obtained for all photographs or film or sound recordings that are not solely for private use.
 Flash photography is not permitted in the museum.

 Photography and filming in our special exhibitions is strictly forbidden!

 In the entrance area you will find a cloakroom and lockers for bags and rucksacks.
 Please note that we cannot be held liable for articles of clothing etc. that are left there.

 The Museum Andreasstift is unfortunately not yet completely barrier-free.
 Some sections of the museum are partially barrier-free.

-The special exhibition "GAME FOR POWER.
-From Canossa to Worms" is completely barrier-free!
+The special exhibition "MYTHOS WORMS" is completely barrier-free!